stajahlee/pandas/README.md

 * The driver script for this repo is `use_data.py` which is run concurrently with a locally hosted postgresql database.

-* The data for the database is `data/dvdrental.tar` and pgAdmin 4 hosts this for the python script to connect.
+* The data for the database is contained here in the repo at `data/dvdrental.tar` and pgAdmin 4 hosts this for the python script to connect.

 * Once the database is hosted at `localhost:5432`, the `use_data.py` script can be run with `python use_data.py` however in order to use the resulting dataframe, run this from within Anaconda Prompt > `ipython` using the command `%run ./use_data.py`